Stewart Baker: Professional career

 Baker advocated for better use of modern technology for tracking terrorists, including the use of electronic surveillance and better coordination with law enforcement officials.
 He also noted the importance of recognizing and protecting privacy and civil liberties.

 In 2004 to 2005, Baker chaired the drafting team for the report by the General Counsel of the Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction.
 This report examined the intelligence around weapons of mass destruction prior to the invasion of Iraq and made specific recommendations for change to prevent future intelligence errors.

 On July 13, 2005, Baker was appointed by President George W. Bush to be Assistant Secretary (acting as Under Secretary-equivalent) for Policy for the United States Department of Homeland Security.
 His nomination was confirmed by the U.S. Senate on October 7, 2005.
-News of his nomination was greeted with mixed reviews by privacy advocates and those concerned about his position on civil liberties; and the Department has been unable to elevate his position to an Under Secretary level.
+News of his nomination was greeted with mixed reviews by privacy advocates and those concerned about his position on civil liberties, and the Department has been unable to elevate his position to an Under Secretary level.
 He negotiated several agreements between DHS and European governments concerning European privacy law and a U.S. legal requirement that airlines provide reservation data about US-bound passengers to the US government (Passenger name records or PNRs).
 One of these agreements had a "side letter" that abrogated significant parts of the published agreement.

-In 2009, Baker returned to Steptoe & Johnson, where he currently practices law (and holds the record for returning to the firm more times than any other lawyer).
-In 2013, he began hosting the Cyberlaw Podcast; as of 2024, this podcast is hosted by Reason Magazine, to whose law blog Baker also contributes.
+In 2009, Baker returned to Steptoe where he represented clients until he retired and opened a solo practice in early 2025 (he still holds the record for returning to Steptoe more times than any other lawyer).
+His 2010 book Skating on Stilts was both a memoir of his work at DHS and his analysis of the tension between privacy and security.
+From 2013 until his retirement, he also hosted the Cyberlaw Podcast and continued advising on national security and technology issues, writing for several online publications.

-Baker has collaborated to Project 2025; he is thanked for his contribution.
+In recent years, Baker has testified before Congress on Section 702 of FISA.
+He also contributed to the intelligence sections of Project 2025.

+Death

+Baker died on April 30, 2026, at the age of 78 in Great Falls, Virginia.